language to be deleted (2) new language

 (ii) the mission, goals, program model, and student performance expectations;

-(iii) an evaluation plan for the school that includes criteria for evaluating educational,
+(iii) an evaluation plan for the school that includes criteria for evaluating educational, organizational, and fiscal plans;

 (iv) the school's governance plan;

 (4) a description of the type of contract it will arrange with the schools it charters that meets the provisions of subdivision 6 and defines the rights and responsibilities of the charter school for governing its educational program, controlling its funds, and making school management decisions;